Code-Gale/dna/DEPLOYMENT.md

 - App logs: `docker compose logs -f app` or `pm2 logs`
 - Common issues:
-  - "This site can’t be reached" after Paystack payment → app not listening on 3000 or wrong `NEXT_PUBLIC_BASE_URL`.
+  - "This site can’t be reached" after payment → app not listening on 3000 or wrong `NEXT_PUBLIC_BASE_URL`.
 Ensure server is up and URL uses your domain with HTTPS.
-  - Verify failing → wrong Paystack key or reference missing; check server logs in `/api/paystack/verify`.
+  - Verify failing → wrong Korapay key or reference missing; check server logs in `/api/korapay/verify`.
   - Scanner not working → page not served over HTTPS or camera permission denied.
   - Email not delivered → SMTP credentials wrong or sender domain not authorized; set SPF/DKIM.
   - Static assets 404/502 behind Nginx → check proxy headers and that Next.js is running.